 - Is designed in partnership with families to enable children and young people with complex and long-term needs to set their own goals for what they want to achieve, now and in the future

-Address your request in writing to the City of London’s SEND project manager, who will arrange for it to be considered by a multi-agency panel of professionals from education, health and social care known as the Targeted Education and Resources Panel (TERP).
+Address your request in writing to the City of London’s SEND EHC Caseworker, who will arrange for it to be considered by the SEND panel, a multi-agency panel of professionals from education, health and social care.

 However, before you request an assessment we recommend you first talk to your child’s teacher about his or her needs and how they are being met.
 You may want to include the school or setting’s special educational needs coordinator (SENCO) in these discussions.